Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Experiments

 The previous formulation (Table \ref{tab:spreadloss}) uses a fixed $\alpha=0.5$, allowing our jointly trained text and image autoencoders to equally benefit from both components of the $\mathcal{L}_{spread}$ — the context-based alignment across modalities and the fine-grained contrastive supervision within semantically similar groups.
 While this balanced configuration offers strong performance across tasks, it treats the trade-off between coarse and fine supervision as static.
 However, the optimal degree of contextual separation may not be uniform across all settings — in particular, it may vary depending on the stage of representation (i.e., intermediate layers of pretrained backbones) used from each modality.

 To investigate this, we move beyond a fixed-$\alpha$ formulation and adopt curriculum learning \cite{cl} as a probing framework (Fig. \ref{fig:layers}, \ref{fig:layers_accuracy}).
 Curriculum learning \cite{cl} is a training paradigm inspired by human learning, where models are first exposed to easier concepts or objectives and gradually introduced to harder or more nuanced distinctions.
 The motivation is to guide optimization along a smoother path: by focusing early training on easier, more generalizable patterns, the model establishes a robust representational foundation before facing fine-grained or ambiguous cases.
 We use curriculum learning as a diagnostic framework to probe the nature of supervision required for aligning multimodal embeddings.
-Specifically, we vary the balancing parameter $\alpha$ in $\mathcal{L}_{spread}$ to control the emphasis between broad semantic alignment (ConCon) and fine-grained contrast (ContextNCE). \paragraph{On the inverse relationship between $\alpha$ and separability} By applying this curriculum across embeddings extracted from early, mid, and late layers of both vision and language models, we observe that earlier layers consistently require higher $\alpha$ to achieve optimal alignment — i.e., the epoch where the model achieves the best retrieval accuracy (Fig. \ref{fig:layers}, \ref{fig:layers_accuracy}).
-This trend aligns with the findings from concept interpretability studies (e.g., TCAV \cite{kim2018interpretabilityfeatureattributionquantitative}, Network Dissection \cite{bau2020units}), which show that lower layers tend to represent primitive or entangled features, requiring stronger supervision to isolate meaningful concepts.
-In our case, increasing $\alpha$ acts analogously — providing finer discriminative signals that help disentangle and align early-layer representations across modalities.
-In contrast, later-layer embeddings — which are already more abstract and task-aligned — can be aligned effectively with less need for explicit intra-context separation.
-Notably, we also observe that retrieval performance improves progressively from early to late layers across all task types and model pairings.
-This suggests that deeper layers not only require less contrastive supervision but also encode more directly alignable representations.
-Thus, our use of curriculum serves as a controlled lens into the nature of supervision required at different levels of abstraction, offering insight into how independently trained vision and language models organize information across depth.
+Specifically, we vary the balancing parameter $\alpha$ in $\mathcal{L}_{spread}$ to control the emphasis between broad semantic alignment (ConCon) and fine-grained contrast (ContextNCE).